Helping Hands University Park (HHUP), established to help our older residents age well in their homes.

 Inspired by the growing Village movement, a small committee began meeting in 2015 to discuss creating a grassroots organization to assist our seniors in aging well in our community.
 Eventually, our founders decided to ask for Town Council approval of our establishment as an official Town Committee.
 This was approved in 2017.

-Helping Hands University Park is a Town Committee with the mission to help residents remain in their homes as they age.
-We do this through volunteer services, educational programs and social activities, and partnerships that complement our mission.
-By engaging a wide range of residents, we enhance the quality of life for the entire community.
+Helping Hands University Park (HHUP) creates a community of engagement as we help neighbors remain in their homes as they age.
+We do this through volunteer services, e.g. transportation, small repairs, and educational and social programs.
+We partner with other Villages and organizations that complement our volunteer activities.
+Through these efforts, Helping Hands University Park enhances the quality of life of the entire community.